grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/03 Notifications.md

 3. In the `Recipients` field select your organization's member emails from a dropdown or alternatively enter the email address or addresses that should receive the notification.
 Separate multiple emails by commas or spaces.
-4. Enter `Subject`.
+4. Enter `Email Subject`.
 This is useful if you want to filter and organize notifications in your email program.
 5. From the `Notification event` dropdown, pick the events you want to be notified by, or all of them.
    You can find descriptions of the available events [below](#supported-notification-events).
 6. Optionally, give your notification a name to separate different notifications.
 7. Optionally, select a `Template` to start from.
-The default _Email Template_ is a simple HTML-enhanced email template with human-readable test results.
+The default _Email notification_ is a simple HTML-enhanced email template with human-readable test results.
 You can edit this to your liking.
 8. Press `Save` and fix any eventual errors reported.
 9. Once Saving completes correctly, go back to `Configure` the notification you